StevenR152/craftyjs_game/README.md

 # Where should I start?
 So now you have a red square, awesome!
-How about we make a game?
+How about we start making a game?

 1. Read the [CraftyJS Getting Started](http://craftyjs.com/getting-started/) to get up to speed with the basics of Crafty JS.
 2. But we need more than red squares and movement... take a quick browse at the full API [CraftyJS API](http://craftyjs.com/api/)